 "Oh really," he

-said smugly as he rose and walked around the desk.
-"Well, why don't we go get you some
+said as he rose and walked around the desk.
+"Well, why don't we get you

 "You're on,